Aniceto Porsisoca

-Aniceto Porsisoca (born Carlos Álvarez Pineda) (February 24, 1928.-June 9, 1993) was a Salvadorean comedian.
+Aniceto Porsisoca (born Carlos Álvarez Pineda) (24 February 1928 – 9 June 1993) was a Salvadoran comedian.

-Biography
+Early life and education

 Porsisoca was born in Santa Ana, El Salvador.
-At age 14, Porsisoca enrolled in the Escuela Normal de Maestros de San Salvador with the goal of becoming a teacher.
+At age 14, he enrolled in the Escuela Normal de Maestros de San Salvador with the goal of becoming a teacher.
 After leaving school temporarily due to his father's death, Porsisoca eventually became a teacher.

+Career

 Early in his career, Porsisoca worked on radio as a comedic narrator alongside Paco Medina Funes.
-He also appeared on television Shows such as Las Puntadas de Aniceto), in comic books and magazines.
+He also appeared on television shows, including Las Puntadas de Aniceto, in comic books and magazines.

 Porsisoca was declared Hijo Meritísimo de El Salvador for his contributions to the national arts.
-He died on June 9, 1993 due to throat cancer.

 Personal life

 Porsisoca was married to a woman that he referred to "La Peche" (The Skinny Woman) in his act.
-His dog's name was "Huracán" Porsisoca bragged that his dog was so obedient that he once urged the dog to attack someone by yelling "Huracán, ataque" (Attack, Huracán).
-In responsem Huracán fell to the floor with a heart attack.
+His dog's name was "Huracán".
+Porsisoca bragged that his dog was so obedient that he once urged the dog to attack someone by yelling "Huracán, ataque" (Attack, Huracán).
+In response, Huracán fell to the floor with a heart attack.

-Quotes
+Death

+He died on 6 June 1993, due to throat cancer.

+Quotations

 Aniceto contributed phrases to the Salvadorean vocabulary such as: